A Contrastive Learning Approach for Training Variational Autoencoder Priors: Experiments

-\textbf{Classification loss in NCE:} We can draw a direct connection between the classification loss in Eq.~\ref{eq:gan_nce} and the similarity of $p(\rvz)$ and $q(\rvz)$.
-Denoting the classification loss in Eq.~\ref{eq:gan_nce} at optimality by $\gL^*$, \citet{goodfellow_generative_2014} show that $\JSD(p(\rvz) || q(\rvz)) = \log 2 - 0.5 \times \gL^*$ where $\JSD$ denotes the Jensen–Shannon divergence between two distributions.
-Fig.~\ref{fig:disc loss and eff. sample size}(a) plots the classification loss (Eq.~\ref{eq:gan_nce_hvae}) for each classifier for a 15-group NCP trained on the CelebA-64 dataset.
+\textbf{Classification loss in NCE:} We can draw a direct connection between the classification loss in Eq.~\eqref{eq:gan_nce} and the similarity of $p(\rvz)$ and $q(\rvz)$.
+Denoting the classification loss in Eq.~\eqref{eq:gan_nce} at optimality by $\gL^*$, \citet{goodfellow_generative_2014} show that $\JSD(p(\rvz) || q(\rvz)) = \log 2 - 0.5 \times \gL^*$ where $\JSD$ denotes the Jensen–Shannon divergence between two distributions.
+Fig.~\ref{fig:disc loss and eff. sample size}(a) plots the classification loss (Eq.~\eqref{eq:gan_nce_hvae}) for each classifier for a 15-group NCP trained on the CelebA-64 dataset.
 Assume that the classifier loss at the end of training is a good approximation of $\gL^*$.
 We observe that 8 out of 15 groups have $\gL^* \geq 0.4$, indicating a good overlap between $p(\rvz)$ and $q(\rvz)$ for those groups.
 To further assess the impact of the distribution match on SIR sampling, in Fig.~\ref{fig:disc loss and eff. sample size}(b), we visualize the effective sample size (ESS)\footnote{ESS measures reliability of SIR via $1/\sum_m (\hat{w}^{(m)})^2$, where $\hat{w}^{(m)} = r(\rvz^{(m)})/\sum_{m'} r(\rvz^{(m')})$ \citep{ownMCbook}.} in SIR vs.\ $\gL^*$ for the same group.
 We observe a strong correlation between $\gL^*$ and the effective sample size.
 SIR is more reliable on the same 8 groups that have high classification loss.
-These groups are mostly at the top of the NVAE hierarchy which have been shown to control the global structure of generated samples (see B.6 in \citet{vahdat2020NVAE}).
+These groups are at the top of the NVAE hierarchy which have been shown to control the global structure of generated samples (see B.6 in \citep{vahdat2020NVAE}).

+\textbf{Analysis of the re-weighting technique:} To show that samples from NCP ($p_{\text{NCP}}(\rvz)$) are closer to the aggregate posterior $q(\rvz)$ compared to the samples from the base prior $p(\rvz)$, we take 5k samples from $q(\rvz)$, $p(\rvz)$, and $p_{\text{NCP}}(\rvz)$ at different hierarchy/group levels.
+Samples are projected to a lower dimension ($d\!=\!500$) using PCA and populations are compared via Maximum Mean Discrepancy (MMD).
+Consistent with Fig.~\ref{fig:disc loss and eff. sample size}(a), Tab.~\ref{tab:mmd} shows that groups with lower classification loss had a mismatch between $p$ and $q$, and NCP is able to reduce the dissimilarity by re-weighting.